rp50/upe-presentations/mdfiles/p2upementor.md

 ---

 ## Important Dates
-- April 3rd @ 6pm: Program Wrap-up
+- April 3rd @ 6pm: Check-in
 - May 1st @ 6pm: Program Wrap-up

 ---

 ## Choosing Mentees
 - Check chat for the link to a google sheet with available mentees
+- Please pay attention to availability
 - If you have no preference towards mentees, we will match you with one of the remaining mentees by Wednesday.